AndonMitev/gigbot-docs-v2/docs/README.md

 # GigBot API Documentation Testish

-Welcome to the GigBot MXM API documentation.
+Welcome to the GigBot MXM wowz API documentation.
 This documentation provides detailed information about the GigBot API endpoints, their usage, and examples.

 ## Overview